-From: Specific Regulating District To: Specific Regulating District To amend the Lamar/Justin TOD Station Area Plan to allow a maximum building height of 160 feet with the density bonus.
+From: Specific Regulating District To: Specific Regulating District To amend the Crestview/Wooten Neighborhood Plan and the Lamar/Justin TOD Station Area Plan to allow a maximum building height of 160 feet.
 The existing land use on the future land use map is Specific Regulating District.
 There is no proposed change to the future land use map.